Morningstar On Financial Ill-Health: Financial Advisors' Daily Digest

-Morningstar behavioral economist Sarah Newcomb, Ph.D, has put out a new research paper designed to help financial advisors address "financial ill-health" among their clients.
+Morningstar behavioral economist Sarah Newcomb, PhD, has put out a new research paper designed to help financial advisors address "financial ill-health" among their clients.
 Her primary conclusion is that financial health cannot have a merely economic definition but must also include emotional well-being.
-This point will not be lost on readers of this forum, which has aired this discussion numerous times including as recently as last week,
+This point will not be lost on readers of this forum, which has aired this discussion numerous times including as recently as last week.

 On the basis of a survey of U.S. adults together with several focus groups with financial advisors, Newcomb found three predominant patterns of financial ill-health: investors who are doing well financially, but whose fear of not having enough denies them the peace of mind needed to enjoy their wealth; those whose fear of making a wrong financial decision keeps them from investing; and those whose excessive spending reflects a live-for-today mentality at the expense of long-term solvency.